IanMitchell/senatevotes/README.md

+# senatevotes.us

-# Tracking Unpopular Senate Votes
+## Tracking Unpopular Senate Votes

 This website helps visualize how many votes in the US Senate have been unpopular over the past years.